hrtlacek/rtv/README.md

 https://colab.research.google.com/github/hrtlacek/rtv/blob/master/notebook/compareEnvs.ipynb

 ### What do these Vague Categories Mean?
 These are categories that are meant to characterize the purpose a specific tool is used best for.
 It is of course a bit weird to say environment x has a science score of 0.6.
-But there is some thought behind this:
+That is why there are two versions of the really vague Categories(SCience, Experimental, Creativity,Show Production) :
+- Opinionated
+- Calculated

+The opinionated version still is useful since the calculated version fails to capture some stuff (too little data).
+For example vvvv and Max/Jitter have a pretty low rating for Show Production.
+This is because Max/MSP for example does not support DMX out of the box and it has not time-line editor out of the box.
+Both of these Environments are used a lot in a live show context (which is a feature that is hard to enumerate).
+Below you can find how both the calculated version and the opinionated version came up.

+### Opinionated

 #### Science
 An environments get a high score for this category if the following is true: